-The earmarked allocation will be used mainly for operations that will provide persons who have been granted temporary protection with basic life necessities, incl. housing, and will help their socio-economic integration into society.
+The earmarked allocation will be used mainly for operations that will provide persons who have been granted temporary protection with basic life necessities, incl. housing, basic material assistance, necessary direct services (psychosocial support etc.) and will help their socioeconomic integration into society.